Lu Ann Meredith

 Lu Ann Meredith (July 7, 1913—November 12, 1998) was an American film actress.
 Picked as one of the WAMPAS Baby Stars in 1934, her career did not flourish unlike a number of other awardees such as Jean Arthur and Ginger Rogers.
+In 1935, she had a romance with David Lean, who discussed marriage with her mother Cheerio Meredith.
 She made a few appearances in British films, but by 1937 her film career had declined.
 She appeared in a total of nine films between 1934 and 1939 before retiring from acting.